 “We recognized that something wasn't right about the way IT professionals work—it was inefficient and full of repetitive tasks.”

 After partnering with Microsoft Azure OpenAI service, Altera set out to enhance the efficiency of their technicians by eliminating the need to spend time on low-value tasks.
 Azure Co-Pilot would analyze customer requests with NLP to generate suggested technician fixes.
-Instead of 20 minutes for diagnostics, 15 minutes for solution selection, and two hours of writing a script to fix the problem, technicians only need to review the AI-generated fix.
+Instead of 20 minutes for diagnostics, 15 minutes for solution selection, and two hours of writing a script to fix the problem, technicians wouldonly need to review the AI-generated fix.
+In this case, time saved was a primary indicator of AI ROI.

 Moyal states that with this change, “Technicians can focus directly on fixing the issue.
 All it takes is a few clicks, and the problem is solved.
 This change means a single technician goes from handling seven to 70 cases per day.”